Samsung Galaxy A50 review: Value flagship

 Should you buy it?

 Yes.
 We particularly like the unlocked version available for under $300 on Amazon already.
-It’s a great value.
-The Google Pixel 3a is still our favorite budget Android phone, but the A50 is a solid pick, and even more affordable.
+It’s a great value, and currently available for as little as $230 on sale.
+That’s tough to beat.